bmorri13/homelab/README.md

 19. At the top right, click Commit and enter in a message such as `Enabling Splunk HEC source.`.
 Then on the right hand side click `Commit & Deploy`
 > NOTE: A common theme with Cribl will be to always validate you have done the `Commit & Deploy` as that is what will make your changes 'active'.

 20. At the top left, click Data > Destinations > Elasticsearch.
-On the top right, click `Add Destionation` and then fill out the New Destination pane with infomration such as:
+On the top right, click `Add Destination` and then fill out the New Destination pane with infomration such as:
   - *Output ID:* elastic_dev
   - *Description:* Elastic Destination for necessary logs with a Default index set to `failover`
   - *Bulk API URLs:* https://<vm_instance_ip>:9200
+  - *Index or data stream:* failover
   - *Enable Authentication:* Toggle to Enabled (e.g. it should show blue)
     - *Authenitcation method:* Manual
     - *Username:* cribl_writer